Big Changes Coming to Social Media’s Biggest Platform

-- Users that are tired of noise on their news feed may find this news favorable.
+- This is good news for users that don’t like noise on their newsfeed.
 However, it’s a confusing time for marketers and advertisers who make content for brands and businesses.

 - Pushing for “personal interactions” means content from brands, businesses and media will be shown a lot less on users’ news feeds.